AlphaJugger11/CNN-Assignments/README.md

   - Applying the model to the CARLA self-driving car dataset.
   - Using sparse categorical crossentropy for pixel-wise prediction.

-*Additional supporting files, such as datasets, model weights, and utility scripts, will be added as they are completed and uploaded.*

 ## How to Use